Health and Wellness Center

-The Health Center College Nurse (RN) provides basic first aid, health assessments, and referrals as necessary to insure timely attention to health issues.
-The Health Center also provides various other services, including over-the-counter medications such as acetaminophen, ibuprofen, antacid medication, etc. Personal supplies including free condoms are available as well as female hygiene products.
-The College will make all attempts to have a physician available in the Health Center approximately two hours per week during the Fall and Spring semester.
+The Health and Wellness Center College Nurse (RN) provides free basic first aid, health assessments, and referrals as necessary to insure timely attention to health issues.
+The Health and Wellness Center also provides various other free services, including over-the-counter medications such as acetaminophen, ibuprofen, antacid medication, etc. Personal supplies including condoms and female hygiene products are available at no cost.
+The College will make all attempts to have a physician available in the Health Center approximately two hours per week during the Fall and Spring semester, also at no cost.

-All students are eligible to see the physician.
+All students are eligible to see the physician at no cost.
 To review the physician name and credentials, please see the College website.
 Appointments to see the physician are preferred, but not required.
-The physician has a limited amount of the most common prescription medications for student who do not have health insurance.
+The physician has a limited amount of the most common prescription medications for students who do not have health insurance.